IFS-ITMS-IRMS/SICF_MySQL/Documentation/Install-Mock-up-db-IFS/Install-Mock-up-db-IFS.md

 ![7](Images/7.png)

 Now the database is created and your user *IFS* exists.
-You still have to provide your user with the necessary permissions to create and drop tables with the python scripts.
+You still have to provide your user with the necessary permissions to create and drop tables with the Python scripts.

-## Set permissions for user IFS
+## Set Permissions for User IFS

 Click on tab *Administration*, select *Users and Privileges*, then the user *IFS* und click on tab *Schema Privileges*: